rei/rei-cedar-docs/docs/components/image/README.md

 - Optimize high resolution images using [TinyPNG](https://tinypng.com/)
 - Must display images at a proper pixel size compared to Natural size

-### File Names
-- Image file name should include primary keyword or what the page is targeting
-- Showcase keyword targeting through file name and alt text

 ### Color and Contrast

 - Test images for high contrast displays